desmarais-patrick/notes/exports/architecture/notes-gcp.md

  - How can we have continuous integration with Github (or Google's code repository)?

  - Should the client app be stored on Google Storage or CDN solution?
-   - What is a CND?
+   - What is a CDN?
    - What are caching considerations?
    - Linked articles: [Understanding Data and File Storage](https://cloud.google.com/appengine/docs/standard/nodejs/using-third-party-databases), [Serving Static Files](https://cloud.google.com/appengine/docs/standard/nodejs/serving-static-files)

+ - When should one move to *Compute Engine* or *Kubernetes*?
+   - Are scaling and load-balancing required?
+   - Dockerization seems to save a lot of Bash scripts.
+   - Is clusterization required?

 ## Further Study Considerations